trekhleb/javascript-algorithms/src/algorithms/math/bits/README.md

 > See `switchSign` function for further details.

+#### Count Bits to Flip One Number to Another

+This methods outputs the number of bits required to convert a number to another.
+This makes use of property that when numbers are XORed the result will be number of different bits and `countSetBits`.

+``
+Number A : 5 = (0101)_2
+Number B : 1 = (0001)_2
+Count Bits to be Flipped: 1
+``

+> See `countBitsToflipAToB` function for further details.

 #### Multiply Two Numbers

 This method multiplies two integer numbers using bitwise operators.